Kiarasinghh/cse15l-lab-reports/LabReport3.md

 	Session3-PDF.txt
 	Session4-PDF.txt
 ```
 This code returns the files in the Alchol_Probelems directory with the word drinking.
-This can be helpful if you're in a large databse of source code and are trying to find the code for a specific
+This can be helpful if you're in a large databse of source code and are trying to find the code for a specific function.

 Example 2:

 ```